SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 ``__FILE__``
 ``__LINE__``

 ..
-TODO: We have a variaty of keywords that appear twice -- once as keywords and then again as literal text in the definition of expression literals.
+TODO: We have a variety of keywords that appear twice -- once as keywords and then again as literal text in the definition of expression literals.
 Let's see if we can't factor them out so one terminal can appear in both places.
 For example keyword-as or